 The fastest and most economical window installation method is the Block Frame.
 This is the process by which an old window is removed and a new window is installed, secured only by the window frame.
 A caulking bead is the only defense from air and water, requiring maintenance and touch up to ensure a proper seal.
 While this method is generally not recommended, it is often the only option for brick or concrete homes.

-Our recommended installation method for new windows and patio doors, this process attaches the window to its surrounding wall with nailing fins that are secured in place with a bead of caulking (for water protection) and screws.
+Our recommended installation method for new windows and patio doors, this process attaches the window to its surrounding wall using nailing fin which is secured in place with a bead of caulking (for water protection) and screws.
 After being properly leveled and adjusted, a flashing tape can also be applied to form a water management system around the window.
+New exterior trim surrounding the window is then installed to finish the installation.

 The stucco fin or “Z-bar” system is specially created by manufacturers for stucco homes.
 This process prevents damage to the home’s surface, and requires virtually no touch up or clean up.
 If you have a stucco home, this process can be both a time and money saver.